- Via Christa

 Definitions of terms used on The Via Christa site, often emphasizing our particular useage.

-The essays, poetry, plays, etc. quoted on The Via Christa,
+Soul Inspiration The essays, poetry, plays, etc. quoted on The Via Christa, which bear witness to our uniquely Western Idealistic moral and ethical base.

 Quotes to Ponder

-Certain thoughts and writings quoted on The Via Christa
+Certain thoughts and writings quoted on The Via Christa.

 .

-Library, “a collection of books; a place in which literary, musical, artistic, or reference materials are kept for use but not for sale.”
-The equivalent word for library in most Romance languages survives only in the sense of a “bookseller’s shop” (French libraire, and Italian libraria).
+A library, is “a collection of books; a place in which literary, musical, artistic, or reference materials are kept for use but not for sale.”

+Etymology of library: From the Latin librarium “book-case, chest for books,” in Medieval Latin librarius “concerning books,” from liber “book, paper, parchment.”
 Old English had bochord, literally a “book hoard.”

-Etymology of library: Latin librarium “chest for books,” from liber (genitive libri) “book, paper, parchment.”

 References